 Program Length—Undergraduate students may not receive financial assistance for more than 150% of the expected program length, or ten semesters for full-time students, whichever is less.

-Note: Beginning Fall 2016, the qualitative requirements will change .
+Note: Beginning Fall 2016, the qualitative requirements changed .
 Please see Satisfactory Progress in the course catalogue.

 Graduate Degree Students: